fleetdm/fleet/.github/ISSUE_TEMPLATE/story.md

 ### Product
 - [ ] Reference documentation changes: TODO <!-- Specify references documentation changes at fleetdm.com/docs -->
 - [ ] UI changes: TODO <!-- Insert the link to the relevant Figma cover page.
-Remove this checkbox if there are no changes to the user interface. -->
+Put "No changes" if there are no changes to the user interface. -->
 - [ ] CLI (fleetctl) usage changes: TODO <!-- Insert the link to the relevant Figma cover page.
-Remove this checkbox if there are no changes to the CLI. -->
+Put "No changes" if there are no changes to the CLI. -->
 - [ ] YAML changes: TODO <!-- Specify changes as a draft PR to the YAML files doc page and request the API DRI for review (codeowner reviews are not automatically requested for drafts).
-Remove this checkbox if there are no changes necessary. -->
+Put "No changes" if there are no changes necessary. -->
 - [ ] REST API changes: TODO <!-- Specify changes as a draft PR to the REST API doc page and request the API DRI for review (codeowner reviews are not automatically requested for drafts).
-Remove this checkbox if there are no changes necessary.
+Put "No changes" if there are no changes necessary.
 Move this item to the engineering list below if engineering will design the API changes. -->
 - [ ] Fleet's agent (fleetd) changes: TODO <!-- Specify changes to fleetd.
 If the change requires a new Fleet (server) version, consider specifying to only enable this change in new Fleet versions.
-Remove this checkbox if there are no changes necessary. -->
+Put "No changes" if there are no changes necessary. -->
+- [ ] Activity changes: TODO <!-- Specify changes to Fleet's activity feed as a draft PR to the Audit log page in the contributor docs: https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Audit-logs.md This PR will be closed before release because the Audit log page is automatically generated: https://fleetdm.com/handbook/company/communications#audit-logs Put "No changes" if there are no changes necessary. -->
 - [ ] Permissions changes: TODO <!-- Specify changes as a draft PR to the Manage access doc page.
 If doc changes aren't necessary, explicitly mention no changes to the doc page.
-Remove this checkbox if there are no permissions changes. -->
+Put "No changes" if there are no permissions changes. -->
 - [ ] Changes to paid features or tiers: TODO  <!-- Specify "Fleet Free" or "Fleet Premium".
 If only certain parts of the user story involve paid features, specify which parts.
 Implementation of paid features should live in the `ee/` directory. -->

 ### Engineering